Killing of O'Shae Sibley: Incident

 On the evening of July 29, Sibley, accompanied by a group of friends, had been refueling their vehicle at a Mobil gas station on Coney Island Avenue in Midwood, Brooklyn, New York, following a day spent beachgoing at the Jersey Shore to celebrate a friend's birthday.
-Sibley and his friends were playing Renaissance by Beyoncé and vogueing, when a group of people exited the convenience store and approached them, telling them to stop dancing while hurling homophobic slurs and racist statements against them, and accused them of being offensive to their religion.
-A witness quoted one member of the group who said "we're Muslim, I don't want you dancing".
+Sibley and his friends were playing Renaissance by Beyoncé and vogueing, when a group of people, including then 17-year-old Dmitry Popov, exited the convenience store and approached them, telling them to stop dancing while hurling homophobic slurs and racist statements against them, and accused them of being offensive to their religion.
+A witness quoted one member of the group who said "we're Muslim, I don't want you dancing", though Popov was later reported to be Christian.
 Sibley then confronted the group and attempted to deescalate the situation.
-An argument ensued and Sibley was ultimately stabbed by one of the teenagers.
+An argument ensued and Sibley was stabbed by Popov.
 Sibley sustained a stab wound to the torso and, after receiving first aid from his friends, was rushed to Maimonides Medical Center, where he was later pronounced dead.
 Otis Pena, a friend of Sibley who was with him at the time of his killing, said "they murdered him because he was gay, because he stood up for his friends," in a video posted to Facebook.

 Shortly following the stabbing, a GoFundMe was created by Sibley's father to fund his funeral.
 On August 8, 2023, Sibley's funeral was held in Philadelphia, where he grew up.

-Accused
+Trial and conviction

 The accused was described as a teenager with dark hair, wearing a black shirt and red shorts.
-The incident is being investigated as a potential hate crime by NYPD detectives.
+The incident was prosecuted as a hate crime by NYPD detectives.
 The suspect, a 17-year-old high school student who was seen fighting Sibley on surveillance footage prior to his stabbing, turned himself in to the police with his attorney on August 4, 2023.
 It was originally reported that during the altercation, the suspect claimed he identified as Muslim and said that he took offense to Sibley's dancing.
 Later, the suspect's lawyer informed media that his client is a Christian.
 According to a witness, the accused as well as those with him said homophobic slurs.
 He was charged with second-degree murder as a hate crime as well as criminal possession of a weapon, and was held without bail.
-If convicted, he faces 20 to 25 years imprisonment.
-He has pleaded not guilty, and is being charged as an adult.
+He pleaded not guilty, and was charged as an adult.
+A Brooklyn jury found 20-year-old Dmitriy Popov guilty of first-degree manslaughter, and on 16 July 2026, he was sentenced to 20 years imprisonment by Brooklyn Supreme Court Judge Dena Douglas.